 - All the rituals took place before the altar.

-Here, altar is a noun which means a raised place or structure where sacrifices are offered and religious rites performed.
+Here, altar is a noun that means a raised place or structure where sacrifices are offered and religious rites performed.

 - The commission altered their views overnight.

-Here, alter is a verb which means to make different in some particular, as size, style, course, or the like; modify.
+Here, alter is a verb that means to make different in some particular, as size, style, course, or the like; modify.